cowprotocol/cow-sdk/src/bridging/README.md

   // Amount to sell
   amount: '120000000000000000'

+  signer: '<privateKeyOrEthersSigner>',

+  // Optional parameters
+  appCode: '<YOUR_APP_CODE>',
 }

-const { quoteResults, postSwapOrderFromQuote } = await sdk.getQuote(parameters)
+// Get a quote (and the post callback) for a cross-chain swap const { swap, bridge, postSwapOrderFromQuote } = await sdk.getQuote(parameters)

+// Display all data related to the swap (costs, amounts, appData including the bridging hook, etc.) 🐮 console.log('Swap info', swap)

+// Display all data related to the bridge (costs, amounts, provider info, hook, and the bridging quote) ✉️ console.log('Bridge info', bridge)

-const { buyAmount } = quoteResults.amountsAndCosts.afterSlippage
+// Get the buy amount after slippage in the target chain const { buyAmount } = bridge.amountsAndCosts.afterSlippage

 if (confirm(`You will get at least: ${buyAmount}, ok?`)) {
   const orderId = await postSwapOrderFromQuote()